Robrownn/TigerBot/README.md

 # TigerBot
 ![alt text](https://vignette.wikia.nocookie.net/forgottenrealms/images/c/cd/Weretiger-5e.png/revision/latest?cb=20171010183220)

 A general purpose discord bot for a specific discord server.
+The reason its called TigerBot is because there's an annoying character in one of the DnD Campaign's I'm in called The Tiger.
+I thought it would be funny to name this bot after him.

 ## Testimonials
 > I really wish this guy would just go away...